 Using D-AFIX components, as appropriate, can assist dialysis facility staff with implementing quality improvement processes that can increase vaccination rates among dialysis patients and decrease missed vaccination opportunities.
-The D-AFIX process will evaluate dialysis facility vaccination rates using data from CROWNWeb, the dialysis facility electronic medical record (EMR) and/or vaccination tracking systems and assess opportunities to improve vaccination rates and data integrity.
+The D-AFIX process will evaluate dialysis facility vaccination rates using data from CROWNWeb and assess opportunities to improve vaccination rates and data integrity.
 Facility staff should be educated that vaccination surveillance procedures should include documentation of all vaccines received regardless of where they are received.
 This will involve obtaining information from physician offices, hospitals and patients or family members.